-Basic Textbook - Faculty are responsible for selecting and recommending to their colleagues instructional materials which are required for a specific course.
+Faculty are responsible for selecting and recommending to their colleagues instructional materials that are required for a specific course.
 A faculty member obtains textbook adoption guidelines from the division office or the Bookstore.
-Adoptions should be completed online on the bookstore website by the designated deadline date and confirmations should be forwarded to the division dean.
+Adoptions should be completed online on the bookstore website by the designated deadline date.

 In some courses, it may be preferable that the same basic instructional materials be used in all sections of the course.
 Consideration should be given to the right of the instructor to select supplemental materials in keeping with the stated objectives of the courses he/she teaches.
+Changes requested after the textbooks have been ordered are subject to bookstore manager approval.